MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 Smyrna was a place of great wealth as it was next to the sea and was a trade route.
 This meant there was a lot of people there
-Smyrna is like the fragrence Myre which is very expensive and valuable however it
+Smyrna is like the fragrance **Myrrh** which is very expensive and valuable, however, it was also a fragrance that they would put on dead bodies.
 >' “To the angel of the church in Smyrna write: These are the words of him who is the First and the Last, who died and came to life again. '
 ==Revelation 2:8==
 https://www.bible.com/bible/111/REV.2.8

 ### The Compromising or State Church / Pergamum
 ### The Corrupt or Papal Church / Thyatira